-It was a dark, bone-chilling, windy night in the West Village.
-Entering with apprehension into this intimate, warm, carefully choreographed enclave from the world of misogyny, I was met with smiling, gentle greetings, enveloped in aural musical reminders from the 1940s and ’50s.
+It was a dark, bone-chilling, windy night in the West Village to see Now Serving: A Guide to Aesthetic Etiquette in Four Courses.
+Entering with apprehension into this intimate, warm, carefully choreographed enclave from the world of misogyny, I was met with smiling, gentle greetings enveloped in aural musical reminders from the 1940s and ’50s.
 From greeters to booth operators and ushers dressed in fanciful costumes I got a token, a prize, and a choice of refreshment from three options – beer, mints, or popcorn.
 One could not help but smile.

 Palpable symbolism.
 As the curtain opened, a ghoulish setting of the color red (magic, power, love, seduction) met the eye from my assigned seat in the Peanut Gallery overlooking the long dinner table.
 An antique black and white TV displayed scenes of people eating dinner decades ago.
 Intravenous bags suspended from the ceiling delivered red wine, sanguine red liquid boiling lamps illuminated accompanied by repetitive mesmerizing digital aural sequences.
 Three delightful female actors (Amanda Bender, Erin Douglass, and Maggie Hoffman) began with a bread ritual, demonstrating to their dinner guests the proper manner to remove the crust with scissors from the white bread for consumption that had fallen from the ceiling.
 They were set around the table, delving in sometimes wacky, comedic sequences, garnished in fitting wardrobe tributes to the macabre mystery of their metaphoric safe space at this communal dinner venue.